J-1 Student Intern Application

 - INTERNSHIP OFFER/INVITATION LETTER: The official internship offer/invitation letter from the NC State University Host department.
-For department’s reference, here is a sample to how this letter should look.

 - HOME FACULTY RECOMMENDATION LETTER: A recommendation letter from the student intern’s home faculty member or advisor.
 This letter must be in English and signed.
 Use this sample as a reference to how this letter should look like.

 - SCHOOL TRANSCRIPTS: Must be for the degree for which the student is pursing the internship.
 Official transcripts must be in English or translated into English.